Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Carbonated Beverages

-Sugar is an ingredient that should be moderated, especially refined sugars or corn syrup.
+Sugar is an ingredient that should be moderated, especially refined sugars and corn syrup.
 Due to how they’re processed, they may mean a parrot can’t metabolize them.

 Aside from sugar, some carbonated beverages contain caffeine, which parrots can’t have.
-Carbonated beverages usually contain artificial colorings and preservatives.
+Carbonated drinks usually contain a multitude of artificial colorings and preservatives.

 Fried Food